TrenchBroom/TrenchBroom/app/resources/documentation/help/help.md

     cmake --build . --target GenerateHelp

+You will find the generated documentation files in a directory called "gen-help".
 If you add new resources such as images to the help files, you have to refresh your cmake cache first by running

     cmake ..